 2. General Conduct.
 The Board supports an environment that is free of discrimination or harassment.
 All Board members, officers and employees are expected to conduct themselves in a businesslike manner.
 Unlawful consumption of alcoholic beverages or use of illegal drugs, being at work while under the influence of alcohol or drugs, disruptive behavior, gambling, unauthorized use of public property or resources and other unauthorized activities that disrupt the efficient and economical administration of the NDUS, are prohibited.
 Violation of applicable laws or policies governing possession and use of alcoholic beverages or drugs, including the Drug Free Workplace Act, SBHE Policy 615 or applicable system office or institution policies, are prohibited.
 Likewise, sexual or other harassment (including actions contributing to a hostile work environment) in violation of federal or state law or SBHE Policy 603.1, is prohibited.

-Board members, officers and employees are expected to uphold the values of honesty, respect, integrity and trust.
+Officers and employees are expected to uphold the values of honesty, respect, integrity and trust.
 In addition, when interacting with one another and the public, all are expected to behave in a professional, collegial, cordial, civil, positive, respectful and ethical manner.

 3. Conflicts of Interest.
 All Board members, officers and employees are expected to perform their duties conscientiously, honestly, and in accordance with the best interests of the NDUS.
 All Board members, officers and employees must comply with applicable federal and state laws.
 Board members, officers and employees may not unlawfully use their position or the knowledge gained as a result of their position for private or personal advantage.
 All Board members, officers and employees are responsible for their own actions.
 Any individual who has concerns or questions regarding a perceived or potential conflict or regarding application or interpretation of federal or state law or SBHE policy is encouraged to communicate with a superior or with legal counsel.